Why most people think with emotion over reason

 Why do people often think with emotions over logic?

-Most people tend to think with emotions over reason because even though humans pride themselves for being intelligent and logical, we’re still highly irrational and prone to our emotions.
+Most people tend to think with emotions over reason because even though humans pride themselves on being intelligent and logical, we’re still highly irrational and prone to our emotions.
 This can lead to a subjective decision-making process driven mainly by our current emotional state.

 Think of it this way, the conscious mind consists of reason and logical thought, while the subconscious mind comprises our emotions and feelings.